 The first few days are very important as it validates the high expectations the boys have about camp.
 All winter long they have anticipated the ‘things to do’ at camp, the ‘friends to make’, the food, the fun… we have a lot to live up to!

 Today campers are on the move…not much time to sit still and plenty of time in activity.
 Our staff get to know their campers, and campers get to know each other, their counselors and how camp works.

 After lunch is just what you want but never get (at least in America)… rest hour!
 We deliver mail and email, as everyone is back in their bunk.
 Many campers take the time to play a game, maybe cards, with their bunkmates.
 This “free time” in the cabin is a great opportunity for bunk bonding.

 When the bugle blows at 2:00pm, the camp immediately comes to life again and everyone runs to the afternoon activities.
 In the mid afternoon we offer a Canteen snack most days.
 All campers also have a Waterfront period each afternoon, another chance to enjoy one of Manitou’s most precious assets, the lake!

 After today the anticipation of tomorrow will be even greater.
 In the morning we begin our regular schedule of instructionals and call everyone out to their College League Teams in the afternoon.
 It is such a thrill be called out to your team…more on this tomorrow.
-We hope that after this day every camper will not only have the confidence that he can “survive” camp life, but also see the opportunity of what lies ahead and can’t wait for more.
+We hope that after this day every camper will not only have the confidence that he can “survive” camp life, but also see the opportunity of what lies ahead and want more.